barrust/pyspellchecker/README.rst

 Additional Methods
 -------------------------------------------------------------------------------

-On-line documentation is in the future; until then you can find more information on SpellChecker here:
+`On-line documentation <http://pyspellchecker.readthedocs.io/en/latest/>`__ is available; below contains the cliff-notes version of some of the available functions:

 ``correction(word)``: Returns the most probable result for the